Travel Guide to Lima, Peru - An Underrated City

 Yet despite all this, Lima is relatively undiscovered by outsiders.
 Almost all travelers arrive here to begin their explorations of Peru, but precious few actually spend any time in the capital.
 More famed attractions elsewhere and the hubbub and the hugeness of the city make people leave all too soon, departing straight away for distant places in the mountains, jungle, or desert coast.
 This is, of course, a very good reason to actually stick around.

-Be sure to experience its central treasure trove of colonial architecture with magnificent churches and compelling museums, and to see the glitziness and grace of its suburbs.
 And whatever you do, eat: well.
 The city offer’s the very best of national delicacy ceviche (lime-marinated seafood) and everything from traditional Peruvian to well-regarded French food, plus excellent places for coffee, craft beer, and nationally treasured grape brandy Pisco.

 Table of Contents